 Conservatives in the Congress will have increasing opportunity to infuse broad and popular legislative efforts with punitive language regarding sexuality-related issues.
-With some of the most conservative Republicans chairing congressional committees, conservatives have the ability to imbed restrictive language into legislation even before it
+With some of the most conservative Republicans chairing congressional committees, conservatives have the ability to imbed restrictive language into legislation even before it gets to the floor.
+The conservative chairs also have the authority to name the members participating in the conference of bills, making it even less likely that prohibitions could be softened or dropped, as they had been in the past.

 Unfortunately, examples of this abound.
 The Contract with America includes troubling language in its welfare reform proposal, the Personal Responsibility Act of 1995, which would introduce-among other items-the policies of denying cash assistance to unwed teenage mothers and their children, denying benefits increases to welfare mothers who have additional children while on public assistance, and denying benefits to children whose fathers have not been identified to the state.
 However, conservatives may ultimately help make welfare reform less punitive for teenagers.
 For instance, some Republicans, including Senator Dole, are beginning to soften the rhetoric concerning teenage mothers.
-Also, groups that oppose abortion-such as the National Right to Life Committee, Catholic Charities, and Feminists for Life-are calling for less-severe penalties for young unwed mothers, because they believe, as teenage pregnancy prevention advocates do, that the punitive measures will not reduce the chance that teenagers will become pregnant.
+Also, groups that oppose abortion-such as the National Right to Life Committee, Catholic Charities, and Feminists for Life-are calling for less-severe penaltics for young unwed mothers, because they believe, as teenage pregnancy prevention advocates do, that the punitive measures will not reduce the chance that teenagers will become pregnant.
 These antichoice activists feel that the punitive measures will only encourage abortion.
-Adding to the recent focus on teenage pregnancy, President Clinton reiterated during the State of the Union address his desire for a national media campaign concerning teenage pregnancy.
+Adding to the recent focus on teenage prognancy, President Clinton reiterated during the State of the Union address his desire for a national media campaign concerning teenage pregnancy.